rapidcow/pinry-api/README.md

 # Unofficial Python API for Pinry

-pinry is a self-hosted Pinterest-like tiling image board system where you can put images and whatnot you like on an infinite bulletin board
+Pinry is a self-hosted Pinterest-like tiling image board system where you can put images and whatnot you like on an infinite bulletin board